"Tell me and I forget. Show me and I remember. Let me do and I understand."

 Lehrplan 21:

-For the so-called cycles 1-3 (these correspond to kindergarten, primary and Secondary), the SOT is based on the Zurich Lehrplan 21, as the elementary school does.
-In addition, the English language takes center stage and is learned at a level that corresponds to a second mother tongue.
+For the so-called cycles 1-3 (which correspond to kindergarten, primary and secondary), the SOT is based on the Zurich Lehrplan 21, as is the elementary school.
+In addition, the English language takes center stage and is learned to a level equivalent to a second mother tongue.
 A seamless transition from the SOT to both elementary school and an international school is therefore possible!

 International Baccalaureate (IB):

-From secondary level onwards, students can choose whether they wish to continue on the path based on the Swiss system (Swiss Federal Matura) or whether they prefer an internationally recognized Matura (IB Diploma Program).
-The latter is recognized worldwide and also at practically all national universities and colleges in Switzerland!
+From secondary level onwards, students can choose whether they wish to continue with the Swiss system (Swiss Federal Matura) or whether they prefer an internationally recognized Matura (IB Diploma Programme).
+The latter is recognized worldwide and at nearly all national universities and colleges in Switzerland!
 This decision can only be made in the 3rd year of secondary school.
-A child at the SOT is therefore allowed to develop their potential without unnecessary and premature pressure.
+Therefore, a child at the SOT can develop their potential without unnecessary or premature pressure.

 Mindset and personal development:

-Lehrplan 21 forms a solid basis for a child's learning progress and development.
+Lehrplan 21 provides a solid foundation for a child's learning progress and development.
 However, it does not teach essential areas of interpersonal skills, personal development and mindset.
-These areas are eminently important for future success and lifelong fulfillment.
+These areas are crucial for future success and lifelong fulfillment.
 This is why SOT attaches great importance to these areas, which are promoted, learned and trained in a targeted, individual and continuous manner - with every single pupil!

 Technology & Digital Literacy:

 Technology has become an integral part of our everyday lives.
 However, it is often used as a crutch rather than a tool.
-That is why one of the cornerstones of SOT is to ensure that every child achieves a high level of digital literacy.
-This means not only the targeted and skillful use of the latest technology, but above all the development of awareness and responsibility in the broad field of technology.
-This includes not only skills such as coding or robotics, but also the conscious and responsible use of screens, smart devices and the internet, as well as the dangers and risks of social media (which, by the way, we do not recommend as a school up to and including secondary school!)
+That is why one of the cornerstones of the SOT is ensuring that that every child achieves a high level of digital literacy.
+This means not only the purposeful and skillful use of the latest technology, but, above all, the development of awareness and responsibility in the broad field of technology.
+This includes not only skills such as coding or robotics, but also the conscious and responsible use of screens, smart devices and the internet, as well as an understanding of the dangers and risks of social media (which, by the way, we do not recommend for students up to and including secondary school).